Low-cost Sacramento Child Support Attorney

 8 AM – 5:30 PM

 Affordable child support attorney Jin Kim helps custodial parents gain fair child support awards.
 Unlike many family law attorneys, Jin believes in transparent pricing and predictable billing so clients can afford an attorney throughout their child support case.
-Accordingly, Jin Kim charges a low hourly rate of $300 per hour payable by credit card.
+Accordingly, Jin Kim only charges $100 for a consultation and a low retainer fee to start a case.

 To learn more about child support and divorce call (916) 250-1610 to schedule your consultation.